 Just the facts:

 Open: every day.
 Last admission one hour before closing.
-Check website for current opening hours and prices.
+Check web site for current opening hours, prices and contact details.

 Melbourne Aquarium web site